mthh/QgisDistanceCartogramPlugin/help/source/index.rst

 ..
-DistCartogram documentation master file, created by sphinx-quickstart on Sun Feb 12 17:11:03 2012.
+DistanceCartogram documentation master file, created by sphinx-quickstart on Sun Feb 12 17:11:03 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-DistCartogram QGIS Plugin Documentation
+DistanceCartogram QGIS Plugin Documentation
 ============================================

 .. toctree::